 It appears they gave the “Dramatic” moniker to the wrong group, because Shinsadong Tiger is nothing if not the king of drama, riding a wave of minor key resolutions and moody acoustic instrumentation since his work on Beast’s 2011 album Fiction and Fact.
 (The outlier is his electro-disco work for T-ARA, but even "Lovey Dovey" is a shade darker than its previous incarnation as “Roly Poly”.)
 “Yesterday” is the most over-the-top yet: an anguished intro that smashes into a turbulent sea of electronics and upright piano before righting itself, eventually dropping into a stormy half-time breakdown that threatens to disintegrate completely before returning to the main melody.
 It’s kind of like the Ultimate Beast Single, but it’s heartening to know that total self-indulgence only makes S.Tiger’s work more interesting.

-subdee asked: I support conspiracy theories re: Brave Brothers!
+subdee said: I support conspiracy theories re: Brave Brothers!
 For instance, around the same time Alone came out, he also changed Brave Girls' style and image to support this "don't want to be alone anymore" theme, and wrote "Nowadays You" in the early Big Bang style he and G-Dragon developed together.
 I personally suspect strong nostalgia was at work around that time.

 P.S.
 Here’s an acoustic cover of that Teen Top/Big Bang mashup: